Chanhassen, Minnesota

+An outer southwestern suburb of Minneapolis–Saint Paul, Chanhassen is one of the more recently developed cities in the region.
+Its population has grown by 123.5% since 1990.
+The city is home to the headquarters of Life Time Fitness and Prince's former estate, Paisley Park, which is now a museum.

 History

-The origin of the name comes from the Dakota word chanhasen meaning "sugar-maple tree" (chan, tree; haza, a tree with sap).
-The northern metro area Hassan Township carries the latter morpheme of the word to avoid confusion.
+"Chanhassen" comes from the Dakota word chanhasen, meaning "sugar-maple tree" (chan, tree; haza, a tree with sap).
+The northern metro area Hassan Township carried the latter morpheme of the word before it merged with Rogers to avoid confusion.
 Chanhassen merged with Chanhassen Township in 1967, bringing the population to 4,200.

 Geography

-According to the United States Census Bureau, the city has a total area of 22.88 sqmi, of which 20.44 sqmi is land and 2.44 sqmi is water.
-Although the bulk of Chanhassen is in Carver County, a small portion also extends into Hennepin County.
+According to the United States Census Bureau, the city has an area of 22.88 sqmi, of which 20.44 sqmi is land and 2.44 sqmi is water.
+Most of Chanhassen is in Carver County.
+A small portion extends into Hennepin County.

 U.S. Highway 212 and Minnesota State Highways 5 and 41 are three of the main routes in Chanhassen.

 Township 116 North, Range 23 West, Fifth Principal Meridian of the Public Land Survey System.

 Climate

 Demographics

-According to data from the US Census Bureau the median household income (using data from 2008 to 2012) for Chanhassen was $103,462.
-For the same time period the per capita income was $46,305.
+According to data from the U.S. Census Bureau, the median household income (using data from 2008 to 2012) in Chanhassen was $103,462.
+For the same period the per capita income was $46,305.
 Three percent of the population was living below the poverty line.